OpenChain-Project/License-Compliance-Specification/Official/en/3.0/openchain-license-compliance-3.0.md

 ## 2.8 - supplied software

-software that an organization distributes to third parties (e.g., other organizations or individuals)
+software that an organization distributes to third parties (e.g., other legal entities, other organizations or individuals)

 ## 2.9 - verification materials